Kitagwenda District: Overview

-The district was created in 2019 by Act of Parliament.
+The district was created in 2019 by an Act of Parliament.
 Prior to then, it was part of Kamwenge District.
 The district is coterminous with Kitagwenda County, after which it is named.
 It is predominantly a rural area district.

 Kitagwenda is made up of one county, two town councils and five sub-counties.
-The town councils are 1.
-Ntara and 2.
-Kabujogera.
+The town councils are Ntara and Kabujogera.
 The sub-counties are Nyabbani, Ntara, Kanara, Kicheche and Mashyoro.

 There are numerous aquatic systems in the district including: